 - Station Santa Lucia / Piazzale Roma – Rialto Bridge – Approx. 20 Minutes

 - Station Santa Lucia / Piazzale Roma – St Mark’s Square – Approx. 45 Minutes

 - Station Santa Lucia / Piazzale Roma – Lido di Venezia – Approx. 60 Minutes

 - St Mark’s Square – Lido di Venezia – Approx. 15 Minutes

-Of course, the values are only valid for one distance, i.e. without return journey.
+Of course, the values are only valid for one distance, i.e. without a return journey.